aws-samples/config-resource-compliance-dashboard/README.md

 - Compliance breakdown by service, account, and region
 - Compliance tracking for AWS Config rules and conformance packs

-#### Custom tags support
-Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda resources with filtering on account, region, customizable tags.
+#### Inventory management

 ![CRCD](images/ec2-inventory.png "CRCD Dashboard, Configuration Items")

-The dashboard allows filtering of resources by the custom tags that you use to categorize workloads.
+Inventory of Amazon EC2, Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS) and AWS Lambda resources with filtering on account, region and resource-specific fields (e.g. IP addresses for EC2).
+Furthermore, the dashboard supports filtering of these resources by the custom tags that you use to categorize workloads, such as Application, Owner and Environment.
 The name of the tags will be provided by you during installation.

-#### Inventory Dashboard
+#### AWS Config Aggregator Dashboard
-The AWS Config [inventory dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) is replicated here, so that you can share it without managing read-only access to the AWS Config console.
+Graphs from the AWS Config [Aggregator Dashboard](https://docs.aws.amazon.com/config/latest/developerguide/viewing-the-aggregate-dashboard.html#aggregate-compliance-dashboard) are added here, so that you can share it without managing read-only access to the AWS Config console.

 #### Tag compliance
-Tag compliance collects the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html).
-You can activate this rule as many times as needed, as long as you give it a name that starts with `required-tags`.
+Visualize the results of AWS Config Managed Rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html).
+You can deploy this rule to find resources in your accounts that were not launched with your desired tag configurations by specifying which resource types should have tags and the expected value for each tag.
+The rule can be deployed multiple times in AWS Config.
+To display data on the dashboard, the rules must have a name that starts with `required-tags`.

 ![CRCD](images/tag-compliance-summary.png "CRCD Dashboard, Tag Compliance")